sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-github-desktop.md

 Be sure that you have GitHub Desktop installed.
 You can install it by going to the [GitHub Desktop website](https://desktop.github.com/) and selecting the version of the software relevant to your operating system.

 To follow this tutorial, you should already have a local Git repository on your computer and have made some changes that you want to commit.
-If you don’t yet have a Git repository on your computer, you can review the official documentation for "[Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)".
+If you don’t yet have a Git repository on your computer, you can review the official documentation for “[Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).”

 ## Step 1 — Opening a repository in GitHub Desktop